loveordie1/donatetoloveordie/README.md

 - 👋 Hi, I’m @loveordie1
-- 👀 I’m interested in ...
+- 👀 I’m interested in Bitcoin
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding.

-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...bencondit0@gmail.com
-- 📫 How to reach me ...
+Bitcoin address = 32EwKzxU4JT7v8Hd5t5vNbbWric5D4sPtk

 <!---
 loveordie1/loveordie1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.